 YWCA xʷƛ̓əpicən on Arbutus serves as mixed-use housing for single mothers and their children

-How Mixed-Use Buildings are Relieving the Housing Crisis
+How Mixed-Use Buildings Are Relieving the Housing Crisis

 At YWCA Metro Vancouver, seeking new housing opportunities is one of our key priorities.
 Women, especially single mothers and those leaving violence, are hardest hit by Metro Vancouver’s housing crisis and safe, affordable homes are critical to their safety and well-being.